Ujah2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls displays the contents list of current directory
+cd ~  changes the working directory to the user’s home directy